List of highest-scoring NFL games: 97 points (Los Angeles Rams vs. Baltimore Colts, 1950)

 The 1950 Los Angeles Rams, the best offensive team in NFL history in terms of average points (466 in 12 games, 38.8 PPG), scored 70 points, one of only three teams to ever do so.
 The following week, they beat the Detroit Lions 65–24, including a shared NFL record with 41 points in one quarter.
 They are the only team in NFL history to score 60-or-more points twice in a season, let alone in consecutive games.

+96 points (Carolina Panthers vs. Chicago Bears, 2026)

+On September 13, 2026, in Week 1, the visiting Chicago Bears defeated the Carolina Panthers 59–37.
+Bears quarterback Caleb Williams threw for 2 touchdowns and 269 yards, while Bears running back D'Andre Swift ran for 124 yards and 3 touchdowns.
+Panthers quarterback Bryce Young threw for 3 touchdowns and 361 yards.
+It became the highest scoring Week 1 game in NFL history.

 96 points (Cincinnati Bengals vs. Cleveland Browns, 2007)

-On September 16, 2007, Ohio intrastate rivals Cleveland and Cincinnati battled to combine for 96 points, with the Browns defeating the Bengals 51–45.
+On September 16, 2007, Ohio intrastate rivals, the Cleveland Browns and the Cincinnati Bengals battled to combine for 96 points, with the Browns defeating the Bengals 51–45.
 Browns quarterback Derek Anderson and Bengals quarterback Carson Palmer set or tied franchise records with 5 and 6 touchdown passes, respectively.

 96 points (Miami Dolphins vs. New York Jets, 1986)

 In a September 21, 1986, AFC East showdown at Giants Stadium in East Rutherford, New Jersey, the New York Jets hosted the Miami Dolphins, combining for 96 points, with the Jets defeating the Dolphins in overtime, 51–45.

 The contest featured 1,066 yards of combined offense, 59 first downs and 93 total pass attempts.
 Dolphins quarterback Dan Marino had 448 yards through the air and a personal best six touchdown passes, while Jets signal-caller Ken O'Brien threw for 479 yards and 4 touchdown passes.
 The shootout came to an end when Jets wide receiver Wesley Walker caught a 43-yard bomb touchdown from O'Brien in overtime, his fourth of the game.
 Walker finished with 6 catches for 179 yards.
 The Dolphins receiving corps was led by the "Marks Brothers", Mark Duper and Mark Clayton, combining for 328 yards receiving and 3 touchdown receptions.